Kaiyō, Tokushima

 Kaiyō (海陽町, Kaiyō-chō) is a town located in Kaifu District, Tokushima Prefecture, Japan.
-As of 1 May 2022, the town had an estimated population of 8,699 in 4488 households and a population density of 27 persons per km².
+As of 1 May 2022, the town had an estimated population of 8,699 in 4488 households and a population density of 27 persons per km^{2}.
 The total area of the town is 327.65 sqkm.

 Geography

 Kaiyō is located in the southeastern corner of Tokushima Prefecture on the island of Shikoku.
 It is bordered by the Kii Channel to the southeast and Kochi Prefecture to the southwest.
 Parts of the town are within the borders of the Chūbu Sankei Prefectural Natural Park.